Who is Jason Palmer, the Democrat who delivered Biden his first primary defeat?

 (CNN) — President Joe Biden was handed his first defeat so far in the Democratic presidential primary by a man who very few knew before Tuesday night: venture capitalist Jason Palmer.

-CNN projected Tuesday night that the little-known candidate from Baltimore will win the American Samoa Democratic nominating contest.
+The little-known candidate from Baltimore won the American Samoa Democratic nominating contest.
 While Palmer won in the tiny US territory – where fewer than 100 people participate in the caucus – it will not slow Biden’s commanding march to the Democratic nomination after the president dominated Super Tuesday races across the country.

 “Honored to announce my victory in the American Samoa presidential primary.
 Thank you to the incredible community for your support.
 This win is a testament to the power of our voices.
 Together, we can rebuild the American Dream and shape a brighter future for all,” Palmer said in a post on X.